 Great speakers speak to the audience, not to their notes.
 Think about it from the audience's perspective.
 What looks better - a speaker that looks down reading-out-loud their notes, or looking up and talking at you?
 The key with notes is to use them as a reminder - looking down at them to check what is next, and then to look back up and speak.

 Memorizing as much of your speech as possible will help to create a conversational tone and engage your audience more effectively than if reading your notes out loud.
 If you have a very long speech or have limited time to rehearse, memorizing the opening and closing statements will leave a good impression.
 When you remember the opening section, you may create a "halo effect" on the audience - their first impression of you is someone who knows their speech and can deliver it well, and this impression remains with the audience through the remainder of your speech.
 And, if you are nervous and know your opening, your confidence will build as you move ahead.
 Similarly, memorized closing statements will leave the same halo effect on your audience once your speech has ended.

 See the Delivery Resource page for additional information.

 To Sum Up

 To reiterate - rehearsing your speech is incredibly important if you want to deliver it well.
-It is kind of like competition - practising for hours and hours just to be ready for an event that lasts only a few minutes.
+It is kind of like a competition - practicing for hours and hours just to be ready for an event that lasts only a few minutes.
 But without the practice, you will not be ready for the competition.
-The more important the speech, the more important practising is.
+The more important the speech, the more important practicing is.
 Keep this, and what you have read above in mind, and you will feel amazed when your audience members pull you aside to tell you how much they enjoyed your speech.